Frequently Asked Questions

 We evaluate all borrowers to establish creditworthiness.
 This may include credit inquiries or searches of the borrower or any of their associated entities.

-What type of facilities does integratedCAPITAL offer?
+What type of facilities are on offer?

-integratedCAPITAL offers senior debt finance up to $50 million per facility (additional funding considered on a case by case basis).
+The type of facilities on offer are senior debt finance up to $50 million per facility (additional funding considered on a case by case basis).
 All loans are secured by 1st registered mortgage over property.
 We offer funding for the following approved purposes.

 What transaction costs and outlays must I pay as a borrower?